ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w100" src="./layout-doc-imgs/imgs-sin-monitor/add-subarea.jpg" alt="add-subarea" />

-## Remove Subareas

-By clicking the 'remove subareas' button all the subareas are removed and the area come back to its standard behaviour.

 ## Crop subarea to the area shape

 When editing the vertices of a subarea you can check the 'crop to building limits'.
 This helps you to draw keepouts that extends to the border of the building with more precision.